How to Plan Your Kitchen Appliance Project

 Starting with choosing where your sink goes makes sense.

-The Single Most Important Appliance Decision for Your Kitchen
+The Single Most Important Appliance Decision for Your Kitchen: Choosing Your Cooking Appliances

 If you want to make your cabinet designer scream, tell them you are changing your stove and cooktop to a range or vice versa.

-Choosing between a range or cooktop and wall oven are two different designs.
+Choosing between a range or cooktop and a wall oven are two different designs.

-Your stove is centrally located with the stovetop over your oven.
-Stoves are better for smaller kitchens especially but can be part of any sizes from 20 to the largest sizes of 48 and 60 inches.
+Ranges are better for smaller kitchens but can be part of any size from 20 inches to 60 inches.

-Stoves have become loaded with features, especially at the largest 48 and 60 inch sizes.
-Larger ranges have more features like Sous Vide, induction, grills, griddles, and French tops, along with steam ovens and warming drawers.
+Larger ranges have more features like sous vide modes, induction, grills, griddles, French tops, steam ovens, and warming drawers.

-Stovetops now mirror stoves and ranges with the same features and sizes.
-Like a range, you should centrally locate the top.
+Cooktops now mirror ranges with the same features and sizes.
+Like a range, you should centrally locate the cooktop.

-However, you can place the wall oven anywhere because you are only checking on your oven a couple of times, not constantly stirring.
+However, you can place the wall oven anywhere because you only check on your oven a couple of times while you’re baking or roasting.

-Advantages to a wall oven are more advanced controls.
-It is also easy to accessorize with steam, speed, drawers, and other options.
+The advantages of a wall oven are having more advanced controls.
+It is also easy to accessorize with steam and speed ovens, warming drawers, and other options.

 Choosing one of these options will determine the flow of your kitchen.